 Epoch Interval Units and epoch durations

-The First Epoch TSF Start Time filed contains the value of the TSF timer of the receiving link at the start time of the first EDP epoch of the sequence (EDP epoch number = Epoch number Offset).
+The First Epoch TSF Start Time field(#27) contains the first epoch TSF start time, which is(#81) value of the TSF timer of the receiving link at the start time of the first EDP epoch of the sequence (EDP epoch number = epoch number offset(#80)).

-The Epoch number offset field value contains the offset between the AP epoch number and the non-AP STA epoch number (see 10.71.2.4 (EDP Epoch Start Time Computation)).
+The Epoch Number Offset(#80) field value contains the epoch number offset(#80) between the AP epoch number and the non-AP STA epoch number (see 10.71.2.4 (EDP Epoch Start Time Computation)).

 The Minimum Epoch Pacing field signals the minimum epoch duration value that the non-AP MLD can support.
 The format of the Minimum Epoch Pacing element is the same as the Epoch Interval field.